Biržai Castle: History

 In 1637, Duke Krzysztof II Radziwiłł began a major rebuilding of the fortress, not only restoring the castle but also transforming the type of fortification, replacing the Italian style with the Dutch style.
 Following the plan of the Dutch bastion castles, the embankments were rebuilt by the architect Georgas Pirkas and a new manor house was built.
 In 1640, Janusz II Radziwiłł, the future Grand Hetman of Lithuania and son of Krzysztof, inherited Biržai, continued the reconstruction of the castle.
 In the autumn of 1655, the castle again changed hands and passed to the Swedes.
 On 20 August 1659, the castle was recaptured by the dragoons of Bogusław Radziwiłł.
 Between 1659 and 1669, the embankments and the dam were repaired, and a new manor house, barracks, arsenal and gate tower were built according to the design of architect Teofilis Krell-Spinovskis.
 After the death of Bogusław Radziwiłł in 1669, the last male descendant of the Biržai-Dubingiai branch of the Radvila family, the restoration of the castle ceased.
 In his will, Bogusław Radziwiłł left all his property to his daughter Ludwika Karolina Radziwiłł.
 The reconstruction of the fortress was resumed in 1671 and lasted until 1682.

 The rebuilt stronghold was much larger than the first.

 On 26 February 1701, during the Great Northern War, Augustus II the Strong, King of the Polish-Lithuanian Commonwealth and Elector of Saxony, and Peter the Great, Tsar of Russia, signed the anti-Swedish Treaty of Biržai at the castle.
 In 1704, the Swedish General Adam Ludwig Lewenhaupt's army retook the fortress.
 The Swedes retreated and blew up the castle and other buildings of the stronghold.

-In 1811 Biržai Castle passed to the Tyszkiewicz family (Tiškevičiai).
+In 1811 Biržai Castle passed to the Tyszkiewicz family.
 In 1822, the Emperor Alexander I of Russia ordered the preservation of the castle's remains.
 At the end of the 19th century and the beginning of the 20th century, a garden was planted in the courtyard.
 In 1931 a sculptural bust of Jonušas Radvila was erected (sculptor Juozas Zikaras).
 In 1955-62 the remains of the manor house were conserved, in 1978-86 the castle was restored; in 1989 the Biržai Region Museum SĖLA was opened there.